Grant Guidelines

 We recommend downloading the pdf of our application form to use as a guide for preparing your materials.

-Please have all material prepared before filling in our on-line application form.
+Please have all material prepared before completing our online application form.
 The form must be completed in one session; corrections cannot be made after the form has been submitted.

-Once your application form has been submitted, you will receive an email confirmation with a copy of your completed application form.
+Once your application form has been submitted, you will receive an email confirmation with a copy of your completed application.
 Keep this document for your records.

 Please do not send any additional material.

-After your organization’s approved funds have been expended, we request a written report detailing how the funds were implemented, and any supporting documents, updates or status reports.
+After an organization’s approved funds have been expended, we request a report (approx. 3-5 pages) detailing how the funds were implemented, an expenditures budget, and any supporting documents, updates or status reports.
+Depending on the particular grant, the Haring Foundation may require interim reports as well.

-If your organization has not been awarded a grant, please wait one full year before submitting a new request.
+If your organization has not been awarded a grant, please wait one full year before resubmitting.

 For any questions, please contact us via our contact form.